OpenDDD/dddmelb-website/content/opportunity-program.md

 ## How can I tell you care about inclusion?
 Our approach to diversity and inclusion is multidimensional, spanning much further than the Opportunity Ticket program.

-We provide comprehensive information about our Call for Proposals process and facilitate a bias-aware system (read more here) to select our speakers.
+We provide comprehensive information about our Call for Submissions process.
 We actively reach out to underrepresented individuals encouraging them to partake in our conference.
-In 2016, we've welcomed an equal amount of women and men on our stage.
-Additionally, we offer a generous speaker package.
+Not everyone wants to be in the spotlight of open submissions, we recognise this and provided an alternate pathway for speaker submissions through an In-House selection panel.

 DDD Melbourne operates under an enforceable Code of Conduct.
 We treat harassing behavior very seriously and are committed to providing a safe, welcoming experience for everyone.
 We continuously train ourselves in response mechanisms.